buildo/rc-datepicker/README.md

 ```
 npm install --save rc-datepicker
 ```
+The npm package is compiled in JavaScript 5

 ###DatePickerInput
 supports any props of the base React input component.
 In addition you can pass: